Kiwee-Co/Coding102/README.md

 ### Week 1-2: Introduction to Arrays and Lists
   - Understanding arrays and their use
   - Basic operations on arrays
-  - Introduction to lists (ArrayList)
+  - Introduction to lists (ArrayList/Linked List)
   - Basic operations on lists

 ### Week 3-4: Exploring Stacks and Queues